-The death of 17-year-old Jodie Chesney in the Harold Hill area of Romford on Friday 1 March takes the death toll from fatal stabbings in London to 18 so far this year.
+The death of 17-year-old Jodie Chesney in the Harold Hill area of Romford on Friday 1 March took the death toll from fatal stabbings in London to 18 so far this year.

 So frequent have such incidents become that we have almost stopped being shocked.
 But behind each headline there are parents consumed by grief, devastated family members and traumatised communities.